xomvio/prefligit/README.md

 > [!WARNING]
 > This project is still in very early development, only a few of the original pre-commit features are implemented.
 > It is not recommended for normal use yet, but feel free to try it out and provide feedback.

+> [!NOTE]
+> This project was previously named `pre-commit-rs`, but it was renamed to `prefligit` to prevent confusion with the existing pre-commit tool.
+> See #73 for more information.

 ## Features